What Is Escrow for Home Insurance?

 Do I have to escrow my homeowners insurance?

 It depends on your loan type and lender.
-FHA loans always require escrow.
+FHA loans always require escrow for the entire term of the loan.
 For conventional loans, escrow is typically required if you put down less than 20% or have a high LTV ratio.
-Some lenders may allow you to waive escrow once you've built sufficient equity — usually 20% or more — and have a clean payment history.
+Some lenders may allow you to waive escrow once you've built 20%+ equity and have a clean payment history, though higher-priced mortgage loans must keep escrow for at least 5 years under Regulation Z.

 What happens if there's an escrow shortage?

-An escrow shortage occurs when your lender paid out more than was collected — most commonly because your insurance premium or property taxes increased.
+An escrow shortage occurs when your lender paid out more than was collected, most commonly because your insurance premium or property taxes increased.
 You'll receive an escrow analysis notice outlining the shortage amount.
-You can either pay it as a lump sum or spread the repayment over 12 months, which will temporarily increase your monthly mortgage payment.
+Under RESPA, you can either pay it as a lump sum or spread the repayment over at least 12 months if the shortage equals or exceeds one month's escrow payment.
+Either way, your monthly mortgage payment will rise to reflect the new premium.

 Can I switch home insurance companies if I have escrow?

-Yes — you can switch insurers even with an escrow account.
-You'll need to obtain the new policy, then notify your mortgage servicer and provide the new declarations page.
-Your lender will update the escrow projections and ensure your new insurer is paid when the next premium is due.
-Make sure there's no gap in coverage during the transition.
+Yes, you can switch insurers even with an escrow account.
+You'll need to obtain the new policy, then notify your mortgage servicer and provide the new declarations page so your lender can update the escrow projections.
+Make sure there's no gap in continuous coverage during the transition, as even a brief lapse can trigger surcharges of 10% to 50%.

 How do I pay home insurance without escrow?